whaili/llm-d-inference-sim/README.md

 - `zmq-endpoint`: ZMQ address to publish events
 - `zmq-max-connect-attempts`: the maximum number of ZMQ connection attempts, defaults to 0, maximum: 10
 - `event-batch-size`: the maximum number of kv-cache events to be sent together, defaults to 16
+- `failure-injection-rate`: probability (0-100) of injecting failures, optional, default is 0
+- `failure-types`: list of specific failure types to inject (rate_limit, invalid_api_key, context_length, server_error, invalid_request, model_not_found), optional, if empty all types are used
 - `fake-metrics`: represents a predefined set of metrics to be sent to Prometheus as a substitute for the real metrics.
 When specified, only these fake metrics will be reported — real metrics and fake metrics will never be reported together.
 The set should include values for
     - `running-requests`
     - `waiting-requests`